 If the runways and red carpet are any indication, nail art is proving to be more than just a passing trend—it’s here to stay.
 We’re not talking about crazy, unwearable bubble nails or 3-D styles (though they’re totally fun for another occasion), but gorgeous, sophisticated looks that amp up your wedding day ensemble without distracting from your look.
-New York City is bursting with hundreds of salons on every corner that do a fair job at creating a classic mani, but if you’re on the hunt for a manicurist that can whip up something a little more special, here are the five nail art places in NYC that, well, truly nail it.
+New York City is bursting with hundreds of salons on every corner that do a fair job at creating a classic mani, but if you’re on the hunt for a manicurist that can whip up something a little more special, here are three nail art places in NYC that, well, truly nail it.

 Multiple NYC locations

 An appointment at one of celebrity manicurist Jin Soon Choi’s intimate salons is more than a beauty treatment—it’s like a therapy session.
-Soak in the calming wood décor that feels like you’re at a destination spa rather than the East Village, sip on complimentary hot tea and chat with Jin Soon who frequents each of her salons on a regular basis (she’s probably one of the nicest people you’ll ever meet).
+Soak in the calming wood décor that feels like you’re at a destination spa rather than the East Village, sip on complimentary hot tea, and chat with Jin Soon, who frequents each of her salons on a regular basis (she’s probably one of the nicest people you’ll ever meet).
 Then, there are the manicurists themselves: Each of the nail technicians are mentored by Jin Soon and her high level of nail artistry.
-Jin Soon is minimalist when it comes to nail designs, but you will find something interesting like negative nail art to cool interpretations of a French mani that’s equally bridal and on trend.
-On top of Jin Soon’s own namesake polish line, the salon offers luxe brands like Chanel, Tom Ford, Givenchy and MAC as well as cult-favorite lines like OPI and Essie—pick one, or mix and match.
+Jin Soon is minimalist when it comes to nail designs, but you will find something interesting like negative nail art to cool interpretations of a French mani that’s equally bridal and on-trend.
+On top of Jin Soon’s own namesake polish line, the salon offers luxe brands like Chanel, Tom Ford, Givenchy, and MAC as well as cult-favorite lines like OPI and Essie—pick one, or mix and match.

-17 Crosby Street
+17 Crosby St.

 Multiple NYC locations